enthought/edge-examples/native-app-flask-example/README.md

 For your local JupyterHub session, your username is `dummy` and the password is `password`.

-To start the application in file watching mode:
+## Local Development

-- Start the application and watch the backend changes:
+For development purposes, you may run this application outside of a JupyterHub using file watch modes for automatic reloading.
+To start the application and watch backend changes:

 ```commandline
     python -m ci watch backend
 ```
-- Watch the frontend changes:
+To watch the frontend changes:

 ```commandline
     python -m ci watch frontend
 ```

-## Requirements for a JupyterHub compatible application
+## Requirements for a Edge native application

+Edge's JupyterHub spawner will launch a native application's container and provide environment variables for routing and authentication.

 ### Using port and URL prefix provided by `JupyterHub`:

-Once the docker image is spawned, the environment variable `JUPYTERHUB_SERVICE_URL` will be available.
+Once the native application is spawned, the environment variable `JUPYTERHUB_SERVICE_URL` will be available.
 Users need to set the listening port and URL prefix of the application with values extracted from this variable.
-For example:
+A `wsgi` based application such as Flask should bind to the hostname and port specified in this variable.

 ```python
 # native-app-flask-example/wsgi.py